larsj-info/larsj.info/index.md

 **Information Collection and Use**

-Personally identifiable information is not collected by me in any way.
+Personally identifiable information is not intentionaly collected by me in any way.

 The app does use third-party services that may collect information used to identify you.

-Link to the privacy policy of third-party service providers used by the app
+Links to the privacy policy of third-party service providers used by the app:

 *   [Google Play Services](https://www.google.com/policies/privacy/)
 *   [Sentry](https://sentry.io/privacy/)